 I import the linen I offer from Belgium.
 I’ve been purchasing the same weight linen from the same manufacturer for 25 years.
-The linen is the perfect weight and quality for our fair linens, Mass linens, Communion veils, altar cloths, credence covers, tabernacle hangings – for all liturgical purposes that require the use of fine linen.
+Every few years, I do a review of the various linens that are ‘out there’.
+I have always come back to the linen I’m offering here.
+This linen is the perfect weight, density and quality for our fair linens, Mass linens, Communion veils, altar cloths, credence covers, tabernacle hangings – for all liturgical purposes that require the use of good linen.

 Remember as you compare my sample to the linens in your sacristy, elderly linens become sheer over time.
 They were heavier when they were new.

 Linen has three characteristics that should be of interest to you: quality, weight and density.
-These characteristics help you evaluate the suitability of a particular type of linen for your project.
+These characteristics help you evaluate the suitability of a particular linen for your altar linens.

 Quality is not determined by weight.
 Linen of substantial weight may be very high quality.
 Linen that is sheer may be of low quality.